samuelGodad/Java-Servlet-Project/README.md

   - `AddEmployee.jsp`: JSP file for adding new employees.
   - `EmployeeList.jsp`: JSP file for displaying the list of employees.
   - ...
+## UpdateEmployeeServlet.java

+The `UpdateEmployeeServlet.java` file contains the UpdateEmployeeServlet class, which handles the logic for updating an employee's information in the database.
+It interacts with the EmployeeDAO class to perform the database update operation.
+## CreateEmployeeServlet.java

+The `CreateEmployeeServlet.java` file contains the `CreateEmployeeServlet` class, which manages the creation of new employee records in the database.
+When a user submits the employee creation form, this servlet is called to process the input and store it in the database.

+## DeleteEmployeeServlet.java
+The `DeleteEmployeeServlet.java` file contains the DeleteEmployeeServlet class, which handles the deletion of an employee from the database.
+When a user clicks the "Delete" link on the employee list page, this servlet is invoked to delete the selected employee.

+### AddEmployeeServlet.java

+The `AddEmployeeServlet.java` file contains the `AddEmployeeServlet` class, which handles the logic for adding a new employee to the database.
+It interacts with the `EmployeeDAO` class to perform the database insert operation.
+## EditEmployeeServlet.java
+The EditEmployeeServlet.java file contains the EditEmployeeServlet class, responsible for rendering the edit employee form.
+When a user clicks the "Edit" link on the employee list page, this servlet is invoked to display the form pre-filled with the employee's current information.

 ## Database Configuration